mochen0505/morax/README.md

 # README #

-MORAX - A bootstrapper for react projects
+MORAX - A CLI Scaffold for react projects